ankix86/TwitterBot/README.md

 # TwitterBot
-TwitterBot made with python using "tweepy modue"
+TwitterBot made with python using "tweepy module"
 Here Two files are give

 1.TwitterBot